 In the fall of 1941 the company was exploring a plan to transfer the bulk of the property along Cascade Street, not including the equipment and buildings, over to the City of New Castle in lieu of paying the property taxes that were still owed.
 In December 1941 the deal was finalized and a large parcel of property was transferred to the city.
 The New Castle News of Monday, December 22, 1941, reported, “Council today approved a motion by Finance Director James L. Fink which entered the city into an agreement with the Lehigh Portland Cement company whereby the city will obtain from the company a plot of ground which has been worked out, east of Cascade street, coursing almost to Butler avenue.
 It is reported a deal will be made with the county to take over some of their land outside the city limits.”
 The city temporarily began using one of the quarries to dump refuse (but not household garbage) from the city.

-In July 1942 the cement plant (mill #3) property at the southwest corner of Cascade Street and Frew Mill Road was acquired by the Fassinger & Sons Manufacturing Company, which planned to expand operations from its nearby plant on Butler Avenue.
+In July 1942 the cement plant (mill #3) property at the southeast corner of Cascade Street and Frew Mill Road was acquired by the Fassinger & Sons Manufacturing Company, which planned to expand operations from its nearby plant on Butler Avenue.
 Fassinger & Sons, aided by the events of World War II, was a company on the rise and needed additional space.

 The land that came under county ownership, located primarily in Hickory Township (mills #1 and 2), was soon placed under the control of the Lawrence County Conservators, a reforestation organization composed of local outdoorsmen.
 In the April 1943, with the assistance of local Boy Scouts, this group planted over 25,000 small trees across the barren and stripped property.
 At least one of the deep quarries, several of which were filled with water, was also stocked with fish for recreational purposes.
 The initiative was successful in reclaiming some of the land for practical use.